 A Tax-Saving Way to Help Lehigh

-If you are 70½ years old or older, you can take advantage of a simple way to benefit Lehigh University and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Lehigh University without having to pay income taxes on the money.
 Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Lehigh University.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.